Schneider Rundfunkwerke: History

 During the 1970s and 1980s the Schneider name became associated with audio systems; the company was unusual for a German audio systems manufacturer in that it focused on low cost products rather than the luxury sector.

 In 1984 computers from the Amstrad company were marketed under the Schneider brand in Germany and central Europe.
+Schneider sold the Amstrad CPC 464, Amstrad PCW and Schneider Joyce, followed by the Amstrad PC1512 and PC1640.

-In 1987 the association with Amstrad ended, and the company produced PC compatible machines from 1988.
+In 1987 the association with Amstrad ended, and the company produced PC compatible machines from 1988, like the Schneider Euro PC.